 2. Confusing intelligence with action.
 Both Hermes Agent and Gravity use strong models.
 The model is not the differentiator.
 The differentiator is what happens between prompt and result.
 Asking "which has the smarter AI?" is the wrong question; both are smart enough.

 3. Skipping the pricing model question.
-Usage-based, typically priced per task or per session minute.
-Gravity is bundled.
-Those two structures behave differently at high usage.
+Hermes Agent is usage-based, typically priced per task or per session minute.
+Gravity is pay per use, charged only when an agent runs, and API-first paths consume fewer credits than browser sessions.
 Run the math at 10 runs a week and 100 runs a week before committing.

 Frequently asked questions